Anna Bågenholm: Resuscitation and recovery

 A Sea King helicopter brought Bågenholm to the Tromsø University Hospital.

 When Bågenholm was pulled out of the water, her pupils were dilated, her blood was not circulating, and she was not breathing.
 Falkenberg and Næsheim, both doctors, began giving her cardiopulmonary resuscitation (CPR).
 The rescue helicopter soon arrived and Bågenholm was taken to the Tromsø University Hospital in an hour.
 The helicopter emergency team continued to give her CPR during the flight, and she was ventilated with oxygen.
 She was also treated with a defibrillator, but to no effect.

 Bågenholm arrived at the hospital at 21:10.
-Her body temperature at this point was 13.7 °C, the lowest survived body temperature ever recorded in a human with accidental hypothermia at the time, Dr. Mads Gilbert, an anesthesiologist and the chief of the hospital's emergency room, proceeded with the resuscitation attempt.
+Her body temperature at this point was 13.7 °C, the lowest survived body temperature ever recorded in a human with accidental hypothermia at the time.
+Dr. Mads Gilbert, an anesthesiologist and the chief of the hospital's emergency room, proceeded with the resuscitation attempt.
 He commented on Bågenholm's state: "She has completely dilated pupils.
 She is ashen, flaxen white.
 She's wet.
 She's ice cold when I touch her skin, and she looks absolutely dead."
 Gilbert had treated many cases of hypothermia before because of the cold climate in Norway, and knew how to treat Bågenholm.
 The electrocardiogram connected to her showed no signs of life, but Gilbert knew patients should be "warmed up before you declare them dead".
 He and his team hoped Bågenholm's brain had received enough oxygen from the CPR she was given after her rescue.

 Bågenholm was taken to the operating theatre, where a team of more than a hundred doctors and nurses worked in shifts for nine hours to save her life.
 At 21:40, she was connected to a cardiopulmonary bypass machine that warmed up her blood outside of her body before it was reinserted into her veins.
 Bågenholm's first heart beat was recorded at 22:15, and her body temperature had risen to 36.4 °C at 0:49.
-She had no heart beat 2 hours 35 minutes, from 19:40 till 22:15.
+She had no heart beat for 2 hours 35 minutes, from 19:40 till 22:15.
 Bågenholm's lung function deteriorated at 02:20, and she spent the following 35 days connected to a ventilator.

 Bågenholm soon began to show signs of vitality, and woke up paralyzed from the neck down on 30 May.
 She feared she would spend the rest of her life on her back, and was angry with her colleagues for saving her.
 Bågenholm soon recovered from the paralysis, however, and later apologized to her friends; "I was very irritated when I realized they had saved me.
 I feared a meaningless life, without any dignity.
 Now I am very happy to be alive and want to apologize."
 Bågenholm's kidneys and digestive system were not working properly, so she had to recover in an intensive care unit for two more months.
 After spending 28 days in the Tromsø intensive care unit, she was flown to Sweden in an ambulance helicopter for the remainder of her recovery.